-Being an effective project manager in the ever-changing project management landscape requires more than just having the right combination of personal traits and a dedicated skillset.
+Being an effective project manager in the ever-changing project management landscape requires more than just having the right combination of luck and a well-written resume.

 For those who often find the project management process daunting, we’ll simplify what you need to know and do to help you become an effective project manager.